The tipping point — when aging in place stops working

 Start by being honest with your parent, if they're able to have the conversation.
 "I'm noticing that staying at home is becoming harder.
 Let's talk about what we want to do about that."
 Some parents will hear this and feel relief.
 They've been worried too.
 Some will resist.
 Some will get angry.
 But opening the conversation is important because it gives everyone time to think about options and adjust.

 Talk with your parent's doctor about whether there are interim options.
 Could your parent go to an adult day program to give you a break and give them more structure?
-Could they go to respite care for a week while you get some rest?
+Could they go to respite care for a week while you rest?
 Could they try a senior community with the understanding that if it doesn't work, they'll come back home?
 Some transitions don't have to be permanent right away.

 Plan the logistics ahead of time.
 If your parent does need to move, they'll be dealing with a lot of change and loss.
 The more you can handle administratively, the better.
 Get their documents organized.
 Make sure you know what care facilities they prefer.
 Know what their insurance covers.
 Have conversations about what things from home they want to bring with them.